aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtsaveoptions/_index.md

 ```

 Indicates whether tailing blank cells in one row should be trimmed.
 Default is false.

+**Remarks**

 When saving with LightCells mode and the [getExportArea()](../../com.aspose.cells/txtsaveoptions\#getExportArea--) has not been specified, this option takes no effect and one row will be extended to just the last cell provided by the implementation [getLightCellsDataProvider()](../../com.aspose.cells/txtsaveoptions\#getLightCellsDataProvider--)

 **Returns:**
 boolean